pjwalstrom/cloud-workshop/README.md

 $ brew cask install vagrant
 ```

+Accounts on [Docker Hub](https://registry.hub.docker.com) and [GitHub](https://github.com) is also necessary.

 ## Setup

-To setup your environment for the workshop, run `vagrant up` in the root of the project.
+To setup your environment for the workshop, fork this project and clone it locally.
+Then run
-This downloads quite a lot of stuff so is smart to do on a fast network.
+`vagrant up` in the root of the project.
+This downloads quite a lot of stuff so is smart to
+do on a fast network.

 To make it easier to access the web apps inside the VM, add the following to your `etc/hosts`: